 🌡️Storage and Freezing

-Homemade turkey broth can be stored in an airtight container or mason jars in the fridge for 3-4 days.
+Homemade turkey stock can be stored in an airtight container or mason jars in the fridge for 3-4 days.

-If you’re freezing your broth, make sure you leave a little bit of headspace in the jars.
+If you're freezing, make sure you leave a little bit of headspace in the jars.
 It will expand when frozen.
 It will keep 3 to 4 months in your freezer and up to a year in a deep freezer.

-Be sure to keep the fat cap in place until you’re actually using the broth.
+Be sure to keep the fat cap in place until you're ready to use.
 This helps preserve it!

 You can also freeze your stock in ice cube trays or cube-shaped silicone molds.
 Once frozen transfer to a ziptop freezer bag or other freezer-safe container.